zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 As you keep playing, however, your skills will increase, to the point that all the patrons in a tavern will cheer for you!
 A few people at the Bard's College are also able to give you lessons, for a price.

+## Fish anywhere that there is water!

+As long as you have bait, you can equip a Fishing Pole, and swing it in the direction of water.
+This will then start the Fishing minigame, giving you a "Fishing Supplies" underneath where you swung to continue fishing afterwards.
+This marker disappears after you leave that immediate area.

+No longer are you required to find the "Fishing Supplies" placed in the world to fish.
+Just do so wherever you find water!

+You *can* use this to fish in places that you certainly should not be able to.
+Fish responsibly!

 ## Utilize your Horse Whistle, Horse Saddlebags, and quickly dismount your Horse

 [Immersive Horses](https://www.nexusmods.com/skyrimspecialedition/mods/13402) is used in this modlist, and it adds great tools for using your horse.
 Use the **"Horse Whistle Power"** in your Powers menu to summon your horse wherever it may be.
 If you sneak and activate your horse, you can access a Saddlebag inventory, as well as many other advanced features related to managing all of your owned horses.